 Equivalence is determined through a combination of questions, submission of a current CV and Third Party Report before attending any training programs (an additional fee of $570 for Non Member and $515 for Corporate/Professional Member will apply).

 Please contact Assessment Services for details on how your current skills and work experience can be evaluated to meet the entry requirements.

 Core units from BSB41415 Certificate IV in Work Health and Safety:

-To gain this qualification you will be required to submit evidence demonstrating your application of skills and knowledge as aligned to the 9 units of competency.
+To gain this qualification you will be required to complete 9 assessment tools and submit evidence demonstrating your application of skills and knowledge as aligned to the 9 units of competency.
 Should you not be able to meet all of the competency requirements, you may be required to attend gap training.